PoisotLab/ms_networkary_classifiers/README.md

 typically more valuable than negatives, on which there is a doubt).
 For this reason, across all values of connectance, we measured the training set bias that maximized a series of performance measures.
-When this value is high, the training set needs to skew positive in order to get a good model; when this value is about 0.5, the training set needs to be artificially balanced to optimize the model performance.
-These results are presented in @fig:optimbias.
+When this value is high, the training set needs to skew more positive in order to get a performant model;
+when this value is about 0.5, the training set needs to be artificially balanced to optimize the model performance.
+These results are presented in
+@fig:optimbias.

 ![TODO](figures/optim_bias.png){#fig:optimbias}

-Interestingly, as long as the connectance of the network was above $\approx 0.1$, the optimal prevalence in the training set is 0.5, *i.e.* as many positives as negatives.
-Low connectance is usually achieved for very large networks, due to the scaling relationship between richness and links [@MacDonald2020RevLin].
-Therefore, larger networks may require *more* biasing of the training set in order to be optimally predicted, whereas smaller, more connected networks may not.
-It is worth noting that the optimal bias for the training set stabilizes at 0.5 regardless of connectance *and* model *and* measure of model evaluation.
+The more "optimistic" measures (ROC-AUC and informedness) required a biasing of the dataset from about 0.4 to 0.75 to be maximized, with the amount of bias required decreasing only slightly with the connectance of the original network.
+MCC and PR-AUC required values of training set bias from 0.75 to almost 1 to be optimized, which is in line with the results of the previous section, *i.e.* they are more stringent tests of model performance.

 ![TODO](figures/optim_perf.png){#fig:optimperf}

+When trained at their optimal training set bias, performance still had a significant impact on the performance of some machines [@fig:optimperf].
+Notably, Decision Tree, Random Forest, and Ridge Regression had low values of PR-AUC.
+In all cases, the Boosted Regression Tree was reaching very good predictions (esepcially for connectances larger than 0.1), and the ensemble was almost always scoring perfectly.
+This suggests that all the models are biased in different ways, and that the averaging in the ensemble is able to correct these biases.
+We do not expect this last result to have any generality, and provide a discussion of a recent exemple in which the ensemble was performing worse than its components models.

 # Do better classification accuracy result in more realistic networks?